 Travelling alone has always been a concern of mine.
 In my years of taking trips, I’ve always had familiar people around to make me feel safe.
 I’m used to having someone around but all that has changed since I begun travelling regularly.
 Friends don’t have time or money to travel as much as they would like.
 Others are pursuing their various careers.
-I knew that I wanted to travel and see the world more, that I had to go it alone.
+I knew that I wanted to travel and see the world more.
+And that I had to go it alone.
+So solo travelling it was.

 Right now, I’m travelling part time.
 Whether it be a few days, weeks or months at a time, I still have alot to think about each time I plan a trip.
 However, when I’m feeling a little scared, I immediately try to think of the good things about where I’m going.